dawsbot/react-pro-tips/README.md

 Providing unecessary props creates performance issues.
 In the example above, we were able to avoid an inline function because of the refactor 👏

-In addition, there is type safety lost when a function receives a prop.
-This can be fixed if you manually type the function which receives this prop, but that's unecessary code bloat, which rots over time (tested in TypeScript).
+In addition, there is type safety lost when a function receives a prop (Typescript and Flowtype).
+This can be fixed if you manually type the function which receives this prop, but that's unecessary code bloat, which rots over time.

 <br />